コンテンツまでスキップ

 💡 FAQs / Tips

 Only to crop or resize.
-Do not apply beauty filters or color adjustments. -
+Do not apply beauty filters or color adjustments.
+Immigration has warned that overly edited photos may cause your application to be rejected or delayed.

 It’s best to take a new one.
 Photos older than 3 months may be rejected.